OPA’s Supplementary Frequently Asked Questions on the Administration of Publicly Funded COVID-19 Vaccines in Ontario Pharmacies

 Selection of the appropriate reason for immunization (RIM) is important to ensure that the data collected can be accurately used to assess population vaccination rates.
 As such, the Ministry has identified a need to standardize RIM entry in COVaxON and has provided a guidance document to assist with identifying the most appropriate RIM to select.
 This guidance document provides definitions and considerations of different RIMs and has a flowchart to help guide RIM selection.

 The Ministry is in the process of reviewing all data entered into the COVaxON database to ensure consistency and accuracy.
-The first round of bulk remediation for common issues took place the week of June 14 and fixed the majority of data issues.
-However, some issues specific to individual files will need to undergo manual remediation and all authorized organizations, including public health units, hospitals, and pharmacies, will be responsible for remediating their own records.
+A majority of common data issues will be fixed via bulk remediation by COVaxON, however, some issues specific to individual files will need to undergo manual remediation and all authorized organizations, including public health units, hospitals, and pharmacies, will be responsible for remediating their own records.

 As such, some pharmacies may have received or will be receiving a remediation request which includes a remediation guide and an Excel file of the records to be updated.
 Pharmacies with questions should contact the Pharmacy IT department of their corporate/chain/banner head office for assistance.
 Pharmacies without access to corporate/chain/banner head office support may contact OPA.